Martian01/openTeamOneServer/README.md

 Note: we ran into one issue when running the server against MariaDB, caused by a Java property that coincided with a protected SQL identifier.
 We solved the issue by re-naming the property.

+## Building a JAR file

+One of the most simple deployment options is to build a JAR file that can be executed anywhere.
+You simply call the Maven wrapper in the project root directory like this:

+	$ ./mvnw package

+This will build the project in the "target" directory and create two JAR files: One relatively small, containing only the project artefacts, the other one quite large, containing everything including the dependencies.

+	-rw-r--r--  1 xxx users 30102998 Nov  9 00:53 openTeamOneServer-0.0.1-SNAPSHOT.jar
+	-rw-r--r--  1 xxx users   114474 Nov  9 00:53 openTeamOneServer-0.0.1-SNAPSHOT.jar.original

+The large JAR file can be copied to another machine and executed by a JRE (Java Runtime Environment) like this:

+	java -jar openTeamOneServer-0.0.1-SNAPSHOT.jar